Patitotective/PREFS/docs/README.md

 <br/>
 [![made-with-python](https://img.shields.io/badge/made%20with-python-blue)](https://www.python.org/)

-What is PREFS?
+# What is PREFS?
----
-**PREFS is a Python library that facilitate the process of store and manage user preferences, simple but useful.**
+**PREFS is a simple but useful python library to store and manage user preferences.**

 How does PREFS work?
 ---
-In a nutshell what PREFS does is search for a PREFS file with the given name and if not found create it with the default PREFS.
+In a nutshell when you initialize PREFS class, PREFS checks if a file exists with the given filename: if it exists, read it; if doesn't, create it using `prefs` parameter.

 ## Installation: